Disclosure: Audio Hertz is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Clients can be overwhelmed by the whole experience.
 Recording can be extremely intimidating for any artist.
 Easing their worries is only going to make things go smoother and make the session more enjoyable for everyone.
 A common misunderstanding I see clients making is underestimating how much time they will need.
 It’s important to make sure they are aware of how long things like setting up, breaks, and exporting and transferring files can take.
 On large sessions, setting up may take a few hours.
 It’s crucial to make sure that everyone involved is aware of this and to make sure they are comfortable while they are waiting.
 This is where having a nice lounge area in your studio comes into play.
 Everyone will appreciate having access to a TV, video games, and other time-consuming entertainment to help keep them occupied.
 There is nothing worse than having five band members standing in the control room talking while you’re trying to dial in sounds.

 You know what they say… If you don’t plan, you plan to fail!
 Everything’s better when you have a plan.

-Writing out a plan forces you to think possible scenarios and what you might need to prepare for them.
+Writing out a plan forces you to think of possible scenarios and what you might need to prepare for them.
 During my initial conversation with the client, I like to ask questions to get a better idea of what we will be recording and what they are trying to accomplish.
-How many people are going to be recording, what instruments, what type of music?
+How many people are going to be recording, what instruments, and what type of music?
 What would they like to leave with?
-In most cases, I’ll already have everything I need ready to go but there will be those times when you don’t.
+In most cases, I’ll already have everything I need ready to go, but there will be those times when I don’t.
 Making sure you have all the tools you need for your session will save you a lot of stress.

 I’ll also ask the client if they have any particular preferences on how things should be done.
 Are they recording completely live?
 Are they using a backing track?
 Do they need a specific guitar sound?
 What kind of kit does the drummer usually play?